kubernetes-retired/service-catalog/docs/install-1.6.md

 ### Notes on Getting the IP Address

 How you get this IP address is highly dependent on your Kubernetes installation method.
 Regardless of how you do it, do not use the Cluster IP of the `Service`.
-The `Service` is created as a `NodePort` in this walkthrough, so you'll likely need to use the IP address of the node or one of the nodes in your cluster.
+The `Service` is created as a `NodePort` in this walkthrough, you will need to use the address of one of the nodes in your cluster.

 ### Setting up a New `kubectl` Context